 Do you want to stay informed about important information about studying at TU/e and upcoming events?
 Then create an account in MyStart@TU/e!

-Join the program of your choice for a day
+Join one of our student of the program of your interest, during a regular study day

 Study in figuresShow Transcript